Strategic Plan Goals

 To help realize the client experience and develop a service-oriented culture, the engagement of all our personnel is essential.
 In the current context, we must redouble our efforts to ensure that our organization is able to attract employees and obtain employee engagement.
 We must also continuously develop employee expertise to maintain and improve our organizational performance.

 Tax losses related to unreported legal income are estimated to be billions of dollars per year, despite our control activities.
 These are significant amounts that are not being invested in public services.
 To sustainably reduce such tax losses, we are looking to change people's perceptions in Québec with respect to their tax obligations and to actively promote the principle of voluntary compliance.

-For more information about this goal, see Helping You Meet Your Tax Obligations under Fair for All.
+For more information about this goal, see Helping You Meet Your Tax Obligations under One mission.
+Concrete actions.

 The Québec government is committed to ensuring that all taxpayers contribute their fair share of taxes.
 That is why we put so much effort into our control activities and debt collection.
 The integrity of the tax base is nevertheless threatened by tax evasion and tax avoidance strategies.
 Moreover, new economic realities require us to our current practices.